fanbyprinciple/spam_remover_keras/README.md

 # image-classification-keras

+# This is an old example also refer to binary classifier in machine mash

 given a folder with image files it performs binary image classification into seperate folder

 Download the repo go the directory